 PathWays PA offers a variety of programs and services that help families, children and teens stabilize their lives.
 Descriptions of these programs and services are listed below.

-The BCP is a community-based residential facility located in West Philadelphia that provides runaway prevention and intervention services for teen girls who have runaway, are homeless or are at risk of being a runaway and/or homeless youth.
-Five clients, aged 13-17 years, may reside at the Basic Center Program at any given time.
+The Girls Shelter is a community-based residential facility located in West Philadelphia that provides runaway prevention and intervention services for teen girls who have runaway, are homeless or are at risk of being a runaway and/or homeless youth.
+The Girls Shelter provides emergency shelter services for young women 13-17 years old.

 Center for Families (CFF) – Wawa, PA